Last updated October 15, 2020

 In our podcast, Vit explained how people are already setting up companies in the country.
 While the interview was fascinating, I did express my concern about one thing: Who’s going to recognize his country and the companies incorporated there?

-Technically, I could start the country of Andrewstan and have people set up companies in it, but that won’t do me or anyone else much good if no one recognizes either one of them.
+Technically, I could start the country of Andrewstan and make online company incorporation possible there, but that won’t do me or anyone else much good if no one recognizes the country or the companies incorporated there.

 If you’re a US citizen and you were to use your Andrewstan company to avoid tax, the US government would simply say that it doesn’t recognize my country as a legitimate government, and then ask you to cough up your taxes.

-That’s why, for most types of companies — and particularly internet companies — I don’t often advise going to the Seychelles, for instance.
+That’s why, for most types of companies — and particularly internet companies — I don’t often advise going to Seychelles for your online company incorporation, for instance.

-As part of our new series on Georgia, we recently discussed the ins and outs of setting up an offshore company in Tbilisi, Georgia.
+Several years ago, as part of a nine-part guest series on Georgia, we discussed the ins and outs of setting up an offshore company in Tbilisi, Georgia.
 From that article, one reader had a more specific question that I would like to address here.
 They asked:

 This is a smart question.
-And while the title of this post states that this article is about “the best country”, in reality, there may not be just one country that can claim the number one spot.
+And while the title of this post states that this article is about “the best country”, in reality, there may not be just one country that can claim the number one spot for online company incorporation.
 In fact, finding “the best country” for you and your business has a lot to do with the kind of questions this reader asked.

-( If you are running an Amazon FBA or Shopify business, I have published an article this year about best places for e-commerce business incorporation to reduce taxes.
-You may read it here.)
+(If you are running an Amazon FBA or Shopify business, you can read about the best places for e-commerce business incorporation to reduce taxes here.
+You can also read our full article about the 10 questions you should ask to find the right offshore corporation for any type of company here.)

 One of the greatest benefits of setting up in a place like Georgia is that it’s a real country.
 It’s not just an island nation that makes a living off offshore bank accounts and shell companies.
 Rather, Georgia has a more diverse economy and actually charges taxes.